Guide to Getting a Condo Mortgage: What You Need to Know

 - The percentage of condos sold and closed amounts to less than 90% of the total condos in the complex.

 Once you have determined that the complex you are interested in is eligible for financing, and you have saved enough for the down payment, you may think that you are ready to start packing for your move.
-Your lender will need to verify a few additional items before you reach the finish line.
+However, your lender will need to verify a few additional items before you reach the finish line.
 Here are some general rules that will apply to almost any condo loan application:

 - HOA delinquency minimums: In a condo complex, it’s essential that the homeowners pay their HOA dues in a timely manner.
 This allows the HOA to maintain common areas and amenities, and generally keep the complex in good physical and fiscal shape.
 Most lenders require that at least 85% of HOA dues be paid on time.